Independent Advice on Hearing Aids and other devices

 If you find that with your hearing aids on, you have trouble following conversation in quiet or on the phone, then an assessment for a Cochlear Implant is recommended.
 Cochlear implants are also suitable for most clients who are deaf in one ear (single sided deafness).

 These are a type of hearing aid that is surgically inserted into the bone behind the ear.
-Like a cochlear implant, there is also an external processor that picks up sound to send to the conductor.
+Like a cochlear implant, there is an external processor that picks up sound to send to the conductor.
 These devices are most suitable for clients with a conductive hearing loss who are unable to wear a conventional hearing aid.

 Bone anchored devices can also be worn on a soft band or “sound arc” on a trial basis, or longer term if surgical options are not suitable.

 Assistive listening devices: These are devices designed to help with one specific hearing problem, such as hearing the TV, hearing on the phone, hearing at meetings or hearing a smoke alarm.
 If you don’t want to commit to wearing a hearing aid, or if you only have trouble hearing in one specific environment, then you may just need one of these simple devices.
-Speak to our audiologist about what may be the best device for you.

 So many options!
 The audiologist at Pittwater Hearing can advise you as to which options are suitable for you.
 Book an appointment today for a full hearing assessment and hearing solution consultation.